Parasocial interaction: Social media

 Though most literature has focused on parasocial interaction as a television and film phenomenon, new technologies, namely the Internet, have necessitated a closer look at such interactions.
-The applications of PSI to computer-mediated environments are continuously documented in literature of the last decade.
+The applications of PSI to computer-mediated environments are continuously documented in literature from the early 2000s and 2010s.
 Many researchers concluded that, just as parasocial relationships are present in television and radio, they are also present in online environments such as blogs and other social networking sites.
 Through an exploration of followers on politicians' blogs, academics Kjerstin Thorson and Shelly Rodgers found that parasocial interacting with the politician influences people's opinions about the politician, and promotes them to vote for the politician.

 Social media is designed to be a new channel through which parasocial interaction/relationship can be formed.
 Research has shown that interacting with individuals through blogs and social media such as Twitter can influence the perceptions of those individuals.
 As Internet users become more active on social media platforms such as Facebook and Twitter, followers often feel more engaged with them, making the parasocial relationships stronger.

 Social media is defined as "Internet-based applications that build on the ideological and technological foundations of Web 2.0 and that allow the creation and exchange of user-generated content".
 While the usage of social media for personal means is common, the use of social media by celebrities has given them an opportunity to have a larger platform for personal causes or brand promotion by facilitating word-of-mouth.

 Social media networks inherit at least one key attribute from the Internet, in that they offer open accessibility for all users.
 Philip Drake and Andy Miah argue that the Internet, and therefore social networks and blogs, downsize the gatekeeping processes that exist in other mass media forms.
 They further state that this means that online information can spread unfiltered and thus does not rest on strict framework conditions such as those on television or in newspapers.
 This, however, remains subject to an ongoing debate within research.

 Through presence on social media platforms, stars and celebrities attempt on the one hand to participate in the production of their image; on the other hand, they must remain present in these media in order to stay on the media's and consequently on the audience's agenda.
-According to Daschmann, celebrities all have to compete for the public's (limited) attention.
-In such a competitive environment a famous person must therefore remain present on all the accessible media channels.
+According to German scholars such as Gregor Daschmann and Holger Schramm, celebrities all have to compete for the public's (limited) attention.
+In such a competitive environment a famous person must therefore remain present on all accessible media channels.